refinedev/refine/documentation/docs/api-reference/mantine/components/buttons/clone.md

 **`<CloneButton>`** component reads the id information from the route by default.
 :::

-### `resourceNameOrRouteName`
+### `resource`

-It is used to redirect the app to the `/clone` endpoint of the given resource name.
-By default, the app redirects to a URL with `/clone` defined by the name property of the resource object.
+It is used to redirect the app to the `clone` action of the given resource name.
+By default, the app redirects to the inferred resource's `clone` action path.

 ```tsx live url=http://localhost:3000 previewHeight=200px
 setInitialRoutes(["/"]);